Strength and Conditioning

-PJ Piotrowski enters his first season at Bemidji State as the Assistant Strength and Conditioning Coach.
+PJ Piotrowski enters his second season at Bemidji State as the assistant strength and conditioning coach in 2019-20.
 He comes to BSU after interning with Boise State University with focus on the Olympic Sports Performance Teams.

 PJ worked with men's and women's basketball, soccer, volleyball, swimming and diving, and gymnastics while at Boise State from June 2018 until July 2018.
 Prior to interning at Boise State, PJ served as the assistant strength coach at Missouri Southern State University during the 2017-18 academic year.
 He implemented sports performance programs for baseball, softball, soccer, and track and field while assisting with the implementation of performances programs for football, men's basketball and volleyball.